 The four tower scheme of the WTC Site Only Alternative would result in substantially taller structures with the potential to cast longer shadows than the Proposed Action.
-In particular, open spaces to the northeast and east are likely to receive more shadow compared with conditions with the Proposed Action.
+In particular, open spaces to the northeast and east are likely to receive more shadow by comparison to conditions with the Proposed Action.